Central Intelligence Agency CIA Books

 The CIA World Factbook

-The World Factbook is a country-by-country guide to the world which provides detailed information on the world’s nations regarding the population, political environment, economy, military capability, and more.
+The World Factbook is a country-by-country guide that provides detailed information on the world’s nations regarding the population, political environment, economy, military capability, and more.

 In addition, the book provides maps, key statistics, demographics, and diseases.
 The factbook is an excellent resource for private investigators who travel and work internationally.
 The printed version is no longer published.